CiscoDevNet/intersight-powershell/docs/Set-IntersightComputeServerSetting.md

 ```

 ### -FrontPanelLockState
-The allowed actions on the Front Panel Lock.\n* `Unlock` - Front Panel of the server is set to Unlocked state.\n* `Lock` - Front Panel of the server is set to Locked state.
+The allowed actions on the Front Panel Lock.\n* `None` - Front Panel of the server is set to None state.
+It is required so that the next frontPanelLockState operation can be triggered.\n* `Lock` - Front Panel of the server is set to Locked state.\n* `Unlock` - Front Panel of the server is set to Unlocked state.

 ```yaml
 Type: ComputeServerSetting.FrontPanelLockStateEnum